December 6, 2014

 How does Grace work?
 What does Grace do?
 Let's observe.

-se 4 of John 8 the scribes and Pharisees brought to Jesus, a woman caught in the very act of adultery.
+In verse 4 of John 8 the scribes and Pharisees brought to Jesus, a woman caught in the very act of adultery.
 It has always amazed me, the nerve these people had, to say to Jesus, as they set her in the midst," Now Moses in the law commanded us, that such should be stoned: but what sayest thou?"
 Their implication was if MOSES said it..well, that was all that mattered.
 The Lord's opinion didn't' really count, didn't matter at all.

 They were, of course, wanting to tempt him, eager to be able to accuse him of something.